-So not only do you generally gain a size advantage when you go to a prime lens, but there are much simpler optical formulas than zoom lenses are there’s less glass involved and that allows for a lot more light-gathering capabilities.
+So not only do you generally gain a size advantage when you go to a prime lens but there are much simpler optical formulas than zoom lenses.
+There’s less glass involved, which allows for a lot more light-gathering capabilities.

 Now, this 16 mil is quite a bit smaller than the previous 16-millimeter lens.

 So I really enjoyed the 16-millimeter lens from Fuji coming in at 155 grams.
 It’s a fairly lightweight lens, and it surprised me how sharp it was.

 It is a weather-sealed lens, and speaking of it being a weather field lens.

 Now, as far as this lens is good for portraits, there’s a word of caution.